MicrosoftDocs/VBA-Docs/api/Visio.shape.changepicture.md

 # Shape.ChangePicture method (Visio)

-Replaces the specified shape?s current picture with a new picture.
+Replaces the specified shape's current picture with a new picture.

 ## Syntax